Open Bible Data Home About News OET Key

 ⇔ Yahweh thunders over many waters.

-UST Yahweh’s voice is heard above the oceans;
+UST People hear Yahweh’s voice above the sea;

 ⇔ the glorious God thunders.